tcassar/settle/write_up/Testing + Evaluation.md

 # Evaluation
 I will evaluate my completed project by gaining the opinion of the end user that I talked in the Analysis phase.
 I plan to give him a demonstration of the project, and let him use the project for a week.
 I will then collate his feedback.

-In the demo, I thought it important to directly address the main concerns that he originally highlighted.
+In the demo, I thought it to be important to directly address the main concerns that he originally highlighted.
 These were mainly centred around system administrators (me) altering the amount of money that people owe each other.

 To put his mind at ease, I gave him a live demonstration of the tampering test I used to show that my system fulfilled requirement **D1.1**.
 He was extremely impressed with this and spent the next 5 minutes tampering with data in the database, and watching the previously verified transactions become unverified.

 Once he had convinced himself that public key cryptography actually works, we moved on to addressing his next concern - debt simplification.
-Again, I showed him the simplify debt example that I used in my analysis, and we spent the next 10 minutes building graphs and watching them simplify down.
+Again, I showed him the 'simplify debt' example that I used in my analysis, and we spent the next 10 minutes building graphs and watching them simplify down.

-During this, he became increasingly comfortable with using the CLI.
+During this, he became increasingly comfortable using the CLI.
 He told me he was a bit hesitant when he saw it - it looked like nothing he had ever used before.
 While playing with the security and debt simplification features of the app, it was quite interesting to see just how quickly he got used to it.
 He told me that a CLI was definitely a good choice for this, due to just how simple it is to get things done.

 However, he was not completely without criticism.

-He reported, fairly, that it was slightly annoying to have to keep entering your email and password, especially when the you entered this information just one command before.
+He reported, fairly, that it was slightly annoying to have to keep entering your email and password, especially when you entered this information just one command before.

 He also said that he would like a way to see his closed transactions in a list view, not just accessing them by ID.